stcorp/muninn/docs/api.md

 ```

 Update product properties in the product catalogue.
 The UUID of the product to update will be taken from the
-"core.uuid" property if it is present in the specified properties.
+`core.uuid` property if it is present in the specified properties.
 Otherwise, the UUID should be provided
 separately.

 This function allows any property to be changed with the exception of the product UUID, and therefore needs to
 be used with care.
 The recommended way to update product properties is to first retrieve them using either
-retrieve_properties() or search(), change the properties, and then use this function to update the product
+`retrieve_properties()` or `search()`, change the properties, and then use this function to update the product
 catalogue.

-Argument:
+Arguments:

-properties         -- Product properties
+ - `properties`   - Product properties
-uuid               -- UUID of the product to update.
-By default, the UUID will be taken from the "core.uuid"
+ - `uuid`         - UUID of the product to update.
+By default, the UUID will be taken from the `core.uuid`
                      property.
-create_namespaces  -- Test if all namespaces are already defined for the product, and create them if needed.
+ - `create_namespaces`  - Test if all namespaces are already defined for the product, and create them if needed.

 <a id="muninn.archive.Archive.verify_hash"></a>